Clubs & Organizations

 Catawba Outdoor Adventures provides opportunities for Catawba students to experience the many wonders of nature in many different forms, such as hiking, camping, watersports, etc. These experiences provide an opportunity for fellowship and a sense of community, which welcomes all regardless of outdoor experience.
 Catawba Outdoor Adventures takes pride in their sense of adventure and willingness to grow.

-Catawba Spirit Band
+Catawba Marching Band

 Cheerleaders promote spirit for teams during athletic events.
 Membership is open to all interested students through a series of tryouts held before a panel of judges during the spring semester.
 Activities include inspiring spirit during games, conducting cheerleading camps and traveling for athletic events.